 - African Violets (Saintpaulia spp) These plants absolutely love nitrogen and acid.
 They will therefore thrive in soil sprinkled with coffee grounds, just be sure not to get coffee on their leaves.

 Most of the plants listed here thrive in acidic soils.
 Although we have mentioned that the chances of coffee grounds changing the pH of your soil would be close to impossible, most coffee grounds are acidic.
-Being part of the entire soil system, it will contribute to the acid needs of the plant itself.
+Being part of the entire soil system, will contribute to the acid needs of the plant itself.

 How Often Should You Use Coffee Grounds in Your Houseplant?